-Direct sales produce a higher profit margin because the Company can sell its wine directly to consumers at retail prices rather than to distributors at freeon-board or "FOB" prices.
+Direct sales produce a higher profit margin because the Company can sell its wine directly to consumers at retail prices, rather than to distributors at free-on-board prices.
 Sales made directly to consumers at retail prices result in an increased profit margin equal to the difference between retail prices and distributor prices.
-For 2022 and 2021, direct sales contributed approximately 46.4% and 41.8% of the Company's net sales, respectively.
+For 2023 and 2022, direct sales contributed approximately 52.4% and 46.4% of the Company's net sales, respectively.

-Distributors and wine brokers - The Company uses both independent distributors and wine brokers primarily to market the Company's wines in specific targeted areas.
+Distributors and wine brokers - The Company uses both independent distributors and wine brokers, primarily to market the Company's wines in specific targeted areas.
 Only those distributors and wine brokers who have demonstrated knowledge of and a proven ability to market premium, super premium, and ultra-premium wines are utilized.
-The Company's products are distributed in 49 states and the District of Columbia, and there are 3 non-domestic (export) customers.
-For 2022 and 2021, sales to distributors and wine brokers contributed approximately 53.6% and 58.2% of the Company's revenue from operations, respectively.
+The Company's products are distributed in 49 states and the District of Columbia, and there are three non-domestic (export) customers.
+For 2023 and 2022, sales to distributors and wine brokers contributed approximately 47.6% and 53.6% of the Company's revenue from operations, respectively.

 Tourists - Oregon wineries are a popular tourist destination with many bed & breakfasts, motels and fine dining restaurants available.
-The Willamette Valley, Oregon's leading wine region has approximately 74% of the state's wineries and vineyards, is home to approximately 781 wineries and was selected by Wine Enthusiast Magazine as its 2016 Wine Region of the Year.
+The Willamette Valley, Oregon's leading wine region has approximately 69% of the state's wineries and vineyards, is home to approximately 1,016 wineries.
 An additional advantage for Willamette Valley wine tourism is the proximity of the wineries to Portland (Oregon's largest city and most popular destination).
 From Portland, tourists can visit the Willamette Valley winery of their choice in anywhere from a 45 minute to a two-hour drive.

-The Company believes the location of the Estate Winery next to Interstate 5, and Domaine Willamette Winery next to Highway 99W, significantly increases direct sales opportunities to consumers.
-The Company believes these locations provide high visibility for the Company to passing motorists, thus enhancing recognition of the Company's products in retail outlets and restaurants.
-These wineries are also each approximately a 45-minute drive from Portland.
+The Company believes the locations of the Estate Winery next to Interstate 5, and the Domaine Willamette Winery next to Highway 99W, significantly increase direct sales opportunities to consumers.
+The Company believes these locations provide high visibility for the Company to passing motorists, enhancing recognition of the Company's products in retail outlets and restaurants.
+These wineries are each an approximately 45-minute drive from Portland, the state's largest metropolitan area.